rafa-thayto/financial-ai-agent-app/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU GPLv3 License](LICENSE).